meganlavengood/instruments-class/docs/_posts/2025-11-19-final-project.md

 Complete the form on Teams by **{{ site.final-peer }}**.

+Once I've checked them, I will post the peer reviews you receive to your `homework submit` folder.

 ### Grading

 Your feedback will be graded on completion and counted as a homework grade.